 INTRODUCTION

-Tomato (Solanumlycopersicum L.) is the most economically important and widely grown vegetable crop in the world.
-It belongs to the Solanaceae family with its diploid chromosome number 2n =24 and believed to have its origin in the mountainous regions of the Andes comprising Peru, Ecuador and Chile.
-It is universally treated as a protective food because of its rich lycopene content- a powerful antioxidant, valued for anti-cancerous property worldwide (Bose et al., 2002) and generally eulogised as poor man’s orange because of its nutritive value and attractive appearance.
-It is also a treasure of vitamin A, C and minerals.
+“Tomato (Solanumlycopersicum L.) is the most economically important and widely grown vegetable crop in the world.
+It belongs to the Solanaceae family with its diploid chromosome number 2n =24 and believed to have its origin in the mountainous regions of the Andes comprising Peru, Ecuador and Chile” (Bose et al., 2002).
+It is widely regarded as a protective food due to its high lycopene content, a potent antioxidant known for its anti-cancer properties, and is often referred to as the “poor man’s orange” because of its nutritional value and appealing appearance.
+(Basavaraj et al., 2021).
+“It is also a treasure of vitamin A, C and minerals.
 Tomatoes are used directly as raw vegetable in sandwiches and salad.
 It is regarded as No. 1 processing vegetable in the world.
 Various processed products viz., paste, puree, syrup, juice, ketchup, sauce, whole peeled tomato, etc. are prepared from tomato.
-Tomato puree and tomato paste have great export demand.
+Tomato puree and tomato paste have great export demand” Basavaraj et al., 2021.

-World-over, tomato cultivation spans over an area of 5.02 million hectare, with a production of 170.75 million tonnes.
+“World-over, tomato cultivation spans over an area of 5.02 million hectare, with a production of 170.75 million tonnes.
 India is the second largest producer (11.5 %) after China (30.7 %) followed by U.S.A.
 (8.1 %).
 In India, an area of 0.81 million hectare is under tomato cultivation with an annual production of 19.67 million tonnes.
 Average productivity of tomato in India remains low at 24.36 t/ha as against 33.99 t/ha, the world average.
-Madhya Pradesh, Karnataka, Andhra Pradesh, Telangana, Gujarat, Odisha, West Bengal, Bihar and Maharashtra are the leading states in the production of tomato in India (Anon., 2024).
+Madhya Pradesh, Karnataka, Andhra Pradesh, Telangana, Gujarat, Odisha, West Bengal, Bihar and Maharashtra are the leading states in the production of tomato in India” (Anon., 2024).

-Presence of genetic variability in a population is of prime importance for success of any breeding program.
-Greater variability in crop plants provides an opportunity for selecting desirable type.
-Selection is said to be effective in a population having high heritability.
-The knowledge of pattern of inheritance of various characters are important consideration while determining the most appropriate breeding procedure.
-Selection may not be effective in population without genetic variability.
-Heritability is an index of transmissibility of characters from one generation to other generation for assessing the magnitude of genetic portion of total variability and an aid to mark improvement in a crop by selection for various characters.
-But heritability alone does not give true picture of genetic improvement to be affected by selection, therefore, crop improvement by various schemes of selection is essential to study the extent of heritability along with genetic advance.
+Genetic variability within a population is crucial for the success of any breeding program, as greater diversity in crop plants increases the chances of identifying desirable traits.
+Selection is most effective in populations with high heritability.
+Understanding how different traits are inherited helps determine the most suitable breeding strategy.
+In the absence of sufficient genetic variation, selection becomes ineffective.
+Heritability indicates the degree to which traits can be passed from one generation to the next and helps quantify the genetic component of total variation, serving as a guide for improving crops through selection.
+However, heritability by itself does not fully reflect the potential genetic gain from selection, making it necessary to consider both heritability and genetic advance when planning crop improvement programs.

 MATERIAL AND METHODS